isaaclehigh/CIS352Final/discussion.md

     7.)
 Prefix notation: Racket uses prefix notation, so it is used for this whole project as well as all the previous ones, however it was an important concept to learn early on in the semester.
+    8.)
+The structure of the calculate symbol and its related function written is very unique in racket, I saw some of the of these structure have been used in the proper way in our project.

 ** End Answer 4 **